Armstrong's Electrostatic Boiler.> |

 The quoted details here are taken from "Electricity and Magnetism" edited by Silvanus P Thompson, pub Macmillan 1891.

 Investigations by Michael Faraday proved that escaping was steam was not sufficient to generate electricity; it had to be wet steam, partially condensed and so carrying water droplets with it.
-Armstrong's boiler therefore has a rectangular box cooled by water to produce some condensation.
+Armstrong's boiler therefore had a rectangular box cooled by water, through which the steam-pipes passed on the way to the nozzles, in order to produce some condensation.
 The theory was that the water droplets became electrically charged due to friction with the wooden walls of the boxwood nozzles; however it appears that even today there is no consensus on the exact mechanism.
 This is not just an academic question as in 1969, three large oil tankers were sunk or damaged by explosions thought to be caused by sparks from electrically charged mist during tank washing with jets of hot and cold water or steam See here (External link)

 |